Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-This will resolve any requests to the Database on the stored rates regions types
+This will resolve any requests to the Database on the stored rates regions types.

 ##### Returns

 ##### Parameters